Marseille soap

 By 1913, production had reached 180,000 tons.
-Thus, in 1924, there were 132 soapmaking companies in the Marseille and Salon-de-Provence areas combined.
-However, by 2000, there were only five remaining.
+Thus, in 1924, there were 122 soapmaking companies in the Marseille and Salon-de-Provence areas combined.
+However as of 2023, there were only four remaining, all part of an association called Union des Professionnels du Savon de Marseille (UPSM).

 Production

 Traditionally, the soap is made by mixing sea water from the Mediterranean Sea, olive oil, and the alkaline ash from sea plants together in a large cauldron (usually making about 8 tons).
 This mixture is then heated for several days while being stirred continuously.
 The mixture is allowed to sit until ready and is then poured into a mold and allowed to set slightly.
 While still soft it is cut into bars, stamped, and left to completely harden.
-The whole process can take up to a month.
+The whole process can take fourteen days to a month.

 Today

-Today there are two main types of Marseille soap, a greenish-hued variety made with added colour and a white one made of olive oil, or a palm and coconut oil mixture.
-Originally sold only in 5 kg and 20 kg blocks, today they come in sizes between 300 g and 1 kg, though larger sizes are often available, some up to 40 kg.
+Today there are two main types of Marseille soap: the original greenish-hued variety made with olive oil, and a white one made of palm and coconut oil mixture.
+Originally sold only in 5 kg and 20 kg blocks, they usually come in 300 g and 600 g squares nowadays.
+Though smaller and larger sizes are available, from 15 g "guest soap" up to a 10 kg self-slicing block.

 Marseille soap is frequently used for domestic cleaning, including hand-washing of delicate garments such as those made of wool or silk.
 In its liquid form it is commonly sold as a hand soap.
 It can also be used in agriculture as a pesticide.